Anna-portfolio/SQL-Online-Auctions-Database/README.md

 # SQL-Online-Auctions-Dataset
-Full project in T-SQL of online auctions database, including: creating dataset, constraints, foreign keys, views, functions, procedures, triggers, and a diagram (T-SQL)
+Full project in T-SQL of online auctions database, including: creating dataset, tables, constraints, foreign keys, views, functions, procedures, triggers, and a diagram (T-SQL)

 Description
 The following database is designed for collection and processing information for online auctions.
 The database is called “Auctions” and consists of the following tables: